 NAEYC concurs.
 In their previously mentioned publication, they express their displeasure in the use of readiness tests to exclude children from school.

 I agree.
 Testing at this age is a pet peeve of mine.
-Each child at this age is going to respond to testing differently due to the environment the testing is taking place, the test giver, the time given (or not) for the child to become comfortable in the environment for the test, and the variables go on and on.
+Each child at this age is going to respond to testing differently due to the environment in which the testing is taking place, the test giver, the amount of time given (or not) for the child to become comfortable in the environment for the test, and the variables go on and on.

 Great question!
 Then next article will discuss what teachers are looking for from day one in Kindergarten.
 The expectations of kindergarten teachers may surprise you!